-- Were under age of 31 as of June 15th, 2012
+- were under age of 31 as of June 15th, 2012;

-- Have lived continuously in the U.S. from June 15, 2007 to the present
+- have lived continuously in the U.S. from June 15, 2007 to the present;

-- Are physically present in the U.S. upon making a request for DACA consideration
+- are physically present in the U.S. on June 15, 2012 and upon making a request for DACA consideration;

-- Had no lawful immigration status on June 15, 2012
+- had no lawful immigration status on June 15, 2012;

 For guidance through the application process for DACA, United We Dream provides a variety of helpful resources, including:

-- An online screening tool to determine DACA eligibility
+- an online screening tool to determine DACA eligibility;

-- A student hotline to call for answers to questions or concerns about DACA: 1-800-855-DREAM-D1
+- a student hotline to call for answers to questions or concerns about DACA: 1-800-855-DREAM-D1;

-- Text message updates for the latest DACA news
+- text message updates for the latest DACA news

 DACA status expires after two years, but renewal is possible.
 It is recommended that those who qualified for DACA submit their renewal forms no sooner and no later than four months before their two years are through.
 All forms are submitted to the U.S. Citizenship and Immigration Services website, and those applying for renewal must prove that they: